Inside: The best books for 10 year olds will keep young readers engaged, enthralled, and enchanted. Check out these fabulous novels for tweens!

 Ghost Boys, by Jewell Parker Rhodes: This is an absolutely fantastic and gut wrenching novel about Jerome, a twelve year old black boy who is shot and killed by a white police officer who mistakes his toy gun for a real one.
 As a ghost, Jerome sees the devastation and chaos his death has caused, with his family and community at the heart of it.
 While his family protests what they believe is an unjust killing, Jerome meets another ghost — that of Emmet Till, a boy who lived decades earlier and experienced the same destructive injustice — as well as Sarah, the police officer’s daughter, who is still alive.
 Together, Emmet and Sarah help Jerome process his death.
 Deftly weaving history with today’s pressing issues, this story is a haunting beauty, one that has a place of importance on every tween bookshelf and in every school collection.
 Though this is undoubtedly a tough topic, Ghost Boys is age appropriate and expertly written.
 Support independent bookstores and get the book on Bookshop.org right here!

 The Parker Inheritance, by Varian Johnson: I love when puzzling stories of the past become present day mysteries just begging to be brought to life and explored.
 That is exactly what happens here, in this fabulous, intricately plotted story about Candice and her sidekick, Brandon.
 After Candice discovers a letter addressed to her grandmother describing an injustice that happened long before Candice’s time, she goes on the hunt to solve a puzzle – and find a fortune.
 Expertly moving between past and present, the challenge leads the friends deep into the history of their South Carolina town and is marked by great discovery — not just about their home, but about themselves, too.
 This book has received a long list of accolades for a reason.
-My students absolutely love this one!
+My students absolutely love this book for 10 year olds!
 Support independent bookstores and get the book on Bookshop.org right here!

 Amal Unbound, by Aisha Saeed: Amal is a bookish girl living in Pakistan with dreams of becoming a teacher.
 But one day at the market, Amal mouths off to the wrong man: Jawad, son of her village’s wealthy landlord.
 In order to pay off the debt for her insulting behavior, Amal is forced into indentured servitude with Jawad’s family, leaving her own family behind.
 At the landlord’s pretentious home, Amal sees firsthand the dangers of illiteracy and gender inequality, and she begins sneaking books from the library and teaching the other servants to read.
 When Amal is sent by the family to be a patron at the village’s new literacy center, she recognizes that her education has given her a powerful hand — the ability to take a critical stance against corruption.
 Simply stunning – and as proof of its excellence, it was a Global Read Aloud, utilized to connect children all across the globe.
 Support independent bookstores and get the book on Bookshop.org right here!
 For our full review of Amal Unbound, click here!